asilvadelpozo/Gulp-BackstopJS/README.md

 ## Principle

-What this does is basically try to keep synchronized your custom folder (where you want to have you references and test images) with the default bakstopjs folder (under *./bower_components/backstopjs* or *./node_modules/backstopjs*).
+What this does is basically try to keep synchronized your custom folder (where you want to have your references and test images) with the default bakstopjs folder (under *./bower_components/backstopjs* or *./node_modules/backstopjs*).
 This is done by simply copying the files in both directions.

 ## Configuration